 South and Central America

 This continent will take you all around the zoo, but starts right after Asia in the Discovery Hut (next to Budgies).
-Titan our rhinoceros iguana and Roxie our green iguana share a heated indoor space with Topaz the Argentine tegu, their scaly reptilian skin blending perfectly with branches.
+Titan our rhinoceros iguana and Roxie our green iguana share a heated indoor space, their scaly reptilian skin blending perfectly with branches.

 Keep wandering to find the colony of Magellanic penguins, plunging and diving as they would on the far south coast of South America.